mbcrump/mbcrump-blog/_posts/2018-02-26-azure-tips-and-tricks98.md

 `[HttpTrigger(AuthorizationLevel.Function, "post", Route = null)]`

+**Keep in mind:** You can use [output bindings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings) to provide a declarative way to connect to data from within your code vs using the code below.
+Thanks to Matt Honeycutt in the comments.
+{: .notice--info}

-Since we'll be working with Azure Table Storage, we need to setup a class that has two fields:
+Since we'll be working with Azure Table Storage and I prefer to show you code that you can reuse anywhere, we need to setup a class that has two fields:

 * EmailAddress - to store the email that the user typed in
 * Unsubscribe - to keep track if they want to unsubscribe from the newsletter (by default it will be set to no, and they'll have a chance to opt-out in the email)